 Co-occurring addictions that are often seen with eating disorders include substance abuse (drugs and alcohol) and process addictions, such as gambling, sex, or shopping addictions.
 Castlewood now offers support services for clients with co-occurring substance addictions.
 Process addictions are addressed on an individual basis for each client.

-Drug and alcohol co-occurring disorder treatment at Castlewood includes a specialized track with the following components:
+Drug and alcohol co-occurring disorder treatment at Castlewood includes some of the following components:

-- Formalized 12-step attendance and on-site 12-step meetings
+- Formalized 12-step attendance at the PHP and IOP

-Upon admission, Castlewood’s staff psychiatrist will assess clients who identify past or current abuse of alcohol or substances and, when appropriate, a CD consultation session will be scheduled with our CD staff.
-Based on the evaluation and consult, the treatment team will develop an individualized treatment plan including requirements for 12-step meetings, CD group and/or adjunctive services.
+Upon admission, Castlewood’s staff psychiatrist will assess clients who identify past or current abuse of alcohol or substances and, when appropriate, CD adjunct therapy sessions may be assigned.
+Based on the evaluation of the psychiatrist and therapist, the treatment team will develop an individualized treatment plan including requirements for 12-step meetings, CD group and/or adjunct services.

 Clients may be required to obtain a temporary sponsor before transitioning to a lower level of care.
-This will be decided by the client’s treatment team, CD coordinator, and adjunctive therapist (if assigned one).
-Clients will work the steps with their designated sponsor, and may also do step work as part of CD adjunctive therapy sessions.
+This will be decided by the client’s treatment team, CD coordinator, and adjunct therapist (if assigned one).
+Clients will work the steps with their designated sponsor, and may also do step work as part of CD adjunct therapy sessions.